Dominik1799/fs-testing-dashboard-infrastructure/README.md

 Basic premise of this app is to simplify automatic testing process in forumSTAR project.
 The whole process works something like this:

  1. QFTEST runs a bunch of tests on a windows server machine
- 2. After it finishes testing forumSTAR app, it calls a custom script that uploads resulting test reports to a machine (using WinSCP CLI interface) that has fs-testing-dashboard running
+ 2. After it finishes testing forumSTAR app, it calls a custom script that uploads resulting test reports and client downloader logs to a machine (using WinSCP CLI interface) that has fs-testing-dashboard running
  3. After uploading these files, the same script makes a HTTP call to fs-testing-dashboard API endpoint (backend) to indicate that it should index new reports.
  4. fs-testing-dashboard indexes these reports inside MongoDB.
 It uses HTML parsing as these testing reports are simply HTML files and extracts important info.
  5. These new test result reports are available via the web UI contained inside fs-testing-dashboard-client.